jackbox-int/tv/README.md

 You will have to port over most of your translations manually.

+If using Github Pages, choose *Deploy from branch*

 ---

 *IMPORTANT NOTE:* When changing the titles of games, **You ONLY need to change them in the** @connect **and** @moderator **scripts.** Changing them in any other file is unnecessary.